The beginning of the calculus

 The Ishango's bone

 The next step was the abacus, a simple tool to organize piles of stones (in Latin "calculi" and hence the term "calculate"), while the numbers were now represented by symbols and recorded on clay tablets.
+This is a digital calculator.
 Below you can see the attempt to solve the Pythagorean Theorem on a Babylonian tablet and in Excel, really very similar.
-The systems created by the use of the fingers are often in base 12 (10 fingers + 2 hands) or its multiples, the Babylonians counted in sexagesimal and trace remains in the division of time and angles.
+The systems created by the use of the fingers are often in base 12 (10 fingers + 2 hands) or its multiples.
+The Babylonians counted in sexagesimal and trace remains in the division of time and angles.

 Babylonian tablet (1800 BC) and the same calculation made in Excel